jdetychey/landing/index.markdown

 The Alembic favours full compatibility with Ethereum Virtual Machine for total portability of existing smart contracts and wallets.
 Rollups based on Optimism are already live in production and support for Polygon zkEVM is planned.

 With the Alembic app-chains, applications are guaranteed for a future proof and long term support of the Ethereum roadmap.

-## Made with Alembic platform

-### FDJ Web3 Project

-Française des Jeux, known as FDJ, is the operator of France’s national lottery.
-It offers gaming to the general public in the form of lottery games and sports betting (ParionsSport), available from physical outlets and online.

-## Integration and engineering services

-The integration team supports the creation of web3 project from both startups and large companies.
-Get in touch to know more about the Alembic and integration services.

- [todo insert form]

-⚗️

-It worked for us, let it work for you.